Otus-DevOps-2022-02/emarking_infra/README.md

 #TASK002 Build Packer image with preinstalled Ruby and MongoDb

-      1.Created ubuntu16.json file with all neccery settings 2.Created varibles.json file with varibles for build file 3.Reworked bash scipts install.ruby.sh and install_mongodb.sh
+      1.Created ubuntu16.json file with all neccery settings 2.Created varibles.json file with variables for build file 3.Reworked bash scipts install.ruby.sh and install_mongodb.sh
       4.Created  image with preinstalled Ruby and MongoDb